 Level of Difficulty

-Before and after installation, you should think about how much time you want to devote to installing and maintaining your walkway.
-Some materials are suitable for DIY enthusiasts.
+You should also think about how much time you want to devote to installing and maintaining your walkway.
+Some walkway materials are suitable for DIY enthusiasts.

-Mulch, for example, is an excellent choice for homeowners who need a hassle-free walkway.
+For example, I’ve discovered that mulch is an excellent choice for homeowners who need a hassle-free walkway.
 If you’re thinking about a mosaic walkway, using pebbles or gravel, then you definitely need the help of a professional.

 Width